 I’ve been using these since forever, but really, it dawned on me when I got one these paint pot puck from GW.
 I just snapped all three shades on there, and bam, carry them everywhere!**

 Seraphim Sepia has a yellow tint.
 It’s best suited for lighter colors.
 Because of the yellow-ish hue, avoid using it on blues.
 It works really well on silver to turn in into a light gold/brass color.

 Agrax Earthshade is a brown tint.
 It’s the best all around of the trifecta – if you can only get one, get Agrax.
 It works on every single color to some extent.
 It looks amazing on gold, but also works on other metallics.

 Nuln Oil is black, like my soul.
 It’s best reserved for metallics and really dark colors – off blacks, dark browns, sea blues and deep greens.
 It’s also a great color to put over black that you’ve highlighted a too much.

 While I’ve been preaching this for years, I am by no means alone in knowing the awesomeness that is this trio of paints, as they are also the ground work of The Army Painter’s Quickshade technique.

 Soft, Strong and Dark tone are a pretty close version of Sepia, Brown and Black shades, respectively.

 While the idea is the same, the bottled washes from The Army painter don’t have the same finish as their GW counterpart.

 The washes from The Army Painter are quite potent when used straight from the pot.
 You really want to buy the Quickshade Mixing Medium if you intend to use them over your models like the GW ones.

-* This is, obvuously, satire and slightly exagerated.
+* This is, obviously, satire and slightly exaggerated.
 All done for dramatic effect.